 Porcini, Chestnut, and Sausage Stuffing

 Sauteing the ingredients the night before Thanksgiving saves time, and allows the flavors to meld.
-This recipe, which calls for bacon, porcini, and chestnuts in addition to the usual onion, celery, and herbs, defies mediocrity without abandoning familiar flavors.
+This recipe, which calls for bacon, porcini, and chestnuts, introduces new flavors to a familiar repertoire.

 - Yield: Makes about 9 cups